” A Backpack Journalist ™ helps youth find their “VOICE”

 “Real World Experiences”

-Our goal is to also offer “REAL WORLD” experiences for youth who attend our program and workshops:
+Our goal is to also offer “REAL WORLD” experiences for youth who attend our program and workshops as observers and reporters:

 A Backpack Journalist has supported the following national “REAL WORLD” events: